Flow Matching for Tabular Data Synthesis: Results

 \section{Results}

 In this section, we present and analyse the empirical findings of our study, highlighting the comparative performance of diffusion and flow-matching approaches for tabular data synthesis.
 As seen from the objective function, all algorithms optimise for utility; disclosure risk is measured post-hoc.
-We begin by establishing TabDDPM and TabSyn as strong baselines (Section~\ref{sec:initres}).
+We begin by comparing the performance of FM methods with diffusion baselines (Section~\ref{sec:initres}).
 We then examine the number of function evaluations (NFEs), evaluating the utility and risk dynamics between computational efficiency (Section~\ref{sec:nferes}).
-Next, we investigate the impact of integration time ($t_{ode}$) on model performance, with specific attention to the evolution of probability paths (Section~\ref{sec:tres}).
+Next, we investigate the impact of integration time ($t_{\text{ode}}$) on model performance, with specific attention to the evolution of probability paths (Section~\ref{sec:tres}).
 Finally, we evaluate the effect of incorporating stochastic sampling within the VFM framework (Section~\ref{sec:sderes}).
 Collectively, these analyses provide a picture of how modelling choices shape the quality, efficiency, and reliability of synthetic tabular data generation.